State Authorizations

 Responsibility of Students:

-Current students are responsible for understanding and complying with the licensure requirements in their respective states.
+Current students are responsible for understanding and complying with any non-educational licensure requirements, and for staying abreast of changes to all licensure requirements.
 We recommend consulting with state licensure boards or legal advisors for the most current and relevant information.

 Helpful Links: